shelble2/EN605.417.FA/project/README.md

 - online strategies (naked pair, solve by constraint)

 ### TODO
-- make command line args more usable (optparse or like)
-  - verbosity flag?
-  - could also have flags for which kernel(s) to run
 - error check on memory alloc calls
 - TODO's in code
-- REMEMBER to gather metrics at various stages for final report and presentation
 - different algorithms
   - another kernel that solves by dimension (check a row for last values to fill)
   - switch to solving by constraint
   - 'naked pairs' - if two cells both are between a pair, you can't tell which has which, but you can tell that they contain both.
 So can eliminate from other dependencies.
+  - host-based versions for comparison
-- Perfect solving a lot of sudoku puzzles at once
+- Solving a lot of sudoku puzzles at once
   - how does this change the blocks/threading.
 One puzzle per block? would that work?
   - make sure things are properly asnychronous